-Born in Scotland to Italian immigrants, Eduardo Paolozzi moved to England in the 1950s.
-Often called the ‘godfather of Pop Art’ he created several iconic pieces of public art that are well known across London.
-Mosaics which line Tottenham Court Road station, a sculpture of Sir Isaac Newton, which is housed at the British Library, and a cast metal ventilation shaft cover at Pimlico, which is listed Grade II.
+Born in Scotland to Italian immigrants, artist Eduardo Paolozzi moved to England in the 1950s.
+Often called the ‘godfather of Pop Art’, he created several iconic pieces of public art that are well known across London.

 By 1910, 3000 Italians had made this industrial area of Manchester their home, rivalling London’s ‘Little Italy’.
 Many had left their rural homes in Italy to work in the North West’s cotton mills.

 The Manchester Italian Catholic Society was formed in 1888 by a local priest, Father Tynan.

 The society instigated Italian language classes and social events for the community and the popular Madonna del Rosario procession, still led annually from Ancoats across Manchester city centre.
 The procession involves carrying religious emblems and wearing the colourful regional dress of Italy.